Environmental Health Program

 - Abandonments of Existing Septic Systems

-Only Registered Septic Tank Contractors or Licensed Plumbers are permitted to work on OSTDS.
+Only state Registered/master Septic Tank Contractors or state Licensed Plumbers are permitted to work on OSTDS.
 Permits must be obtained from the local health department to install or make repairs to these systems.
 A homeowner may make repairs only on his personally occupied residence.

-These systems are usually Septic Tanks, Aerobic Treatment Systems, or special Performance Based Treatment Systems that are used for homes and small residential units, or small commercial or industrial sites which only produce domestic or commercial type wastes.
+These systems are usually Septic Tanks, Aerobic Treatment Systems, or special Performance Based Treatment Systems that are used for homes and small residential units, or small commercial or industrial sites which only produce domestic or commercial sewage strength wastes.

-Commercial systems producing more than 5000 gpd are regulated by the Department of Environmental Protection.
+Commercial systems producing more than 5000 gpd and systems producing more than 10,000 gpd are regulated by the Department of Environmental Protection.